 The design, by LCDR architect John Taylor, is congruent with the Gothic and Tudoresque influences in other Penge buildings such The Royal Watermen’s Almshouses (1840/41), The Royal Naval Asylum (1848) and St John the Evangelist church (1850/51).
 Historic England notes ‘the yellow stock brick, limestone and glazed tiles dressings’, ‘the red brick cornices at the gables’, and ‘the sashes with their pointed heads to upper lights’ as well as the decorated chimney stacks.
 The ambitious and trendy designs speak volumes about the upwardly-mobile plans for Penge in mid-Victorian times.

-Corrugated-iron covered walkway over the station is also a listed structure and was built in 1880.
+The corrugated-iron covered walkway over the station is also a locally-listed structure and was built in 1880.
 Previously there was a level crossing and the station was called Penge Lane Station.
 Sheep would be herded across the line on their way to Penge Common.
 The level crossing closed in 1879.
 The station was renamed Penge East Station on 9 July, 1923.

-The station-master’s house dates from about 1880.
-The station-master, a commanding figure until about 1950, oversaw a staff of twenty.
+The station-master himself cut a commanding figure until about 1950 and oversaw a staff of twenty.
 He was able to stop an express train at Penge East so that fog-delayed passengers could board and resume their journey.
 In those days, trains were steam-powered, the steam adding to the notorious London pea-souper smogs.
 The tunnel into which they disappeared and then emerged was engineered by Joseph Cubitt.

 For further details on its official listing by Historic England, see: Historic England Listing